Holy Cross – Centre for Christian Meditation and Spirituality: History

 When Franz Kamphaus, then bishop of Limburg, visited the parishes of Frankfurt in 2004, he met people who were open to spiritual experiences but not within the traditional churches.
 He founded the centre in 2007.
 On 15 January he signed the charter of foundation for the theme church Holy Cross – Centre for Christian Meditation and Spirituality in Frankfurt-Bornheim.
 The charter of foundation came into effect on 1 July 2007.

 The Holy Cross Church accommodates one of five profile churches of the Diocese of Limburg.
 The others are the Centre for Mourning Counselling in St. Michael in Frankfurt-Nordend and the three youth churches: Crossover in St. Hildegard in Limburg an der Lahn, Jona in St. Bonifatius in Frankfurt-Sachsenhausen, and Kana in Maria-Hilf in Wiesbaden-Nordost.
-Like the church St. Michael, the Holy Cross Church is a branch church of the parish St. Josef Frankfurt.
-The centre is a pastoral institution of the diocese and is subordinated to the head of department of the Episcopalian chair (Dr. Hildegard Wustmans).
-The centre was directed from 2007 until July 2018 by the Franciscan Helmut Schlegel OFM, where he worked until June 2019 as a retreat and meditation leader and priestly co-worker.
+Like the church St. Michael, the Holy Cross Church was from 2007 to 2015 a branch church of the parish St. Josef Frankfurt.
+The centre is a pastoral institution of the diocese under the responsibility of the Pastoral Care and Education Division, Pastoral Care and Development Department (as of 9/2025).
+It was directed from 2007 until July 2018 by the Franciscan Helmut Schlegel OFM, where he worked until June 2019 as a retreat and meditation leader and priestly co-worker.
 Since November 2018 the centre is directed by the theologist Samuel Stricker guide.
 In August 2019 Olaf Lindenberg took over the role as priestly co-worker.
 They work with a team of contributors, for example from the order of Medical Mission Sisters.

 In March 2020, the Center's program had to be suspended because all worship services in Germany and thus all other events had to be cancelled due to the COVID 19 pandemic in Germany.
 However, at certain times the church is open for meditation for a limited number of people.
 In May services were resumed on Saturdays under special conditions.

 In December 2020, a Protestant vicar of the Protestant Church in Hesse and Nassau was employed for the first time in a six-month special vicariate in the center.

+On 20 August 20 2025, it was announced that the meditation center of the Diocese of Limburg would be closing on the fourth Sunday of Advent, December 20, 2025, after more than 18 years.
+The future use of the premises in Heilig Kreuz had not yet been decided at that time.
+This is determined jointly by the Diocese of Limburg; the parish of St. Josef Frankfurt, in whose parish territory the Holy Cross Church is located; and the Association of Catholic Parishes in Frankfurt.

+On 20 May 2025, a team from the diocese decided to establish a centre for spirituality in place of the meditation centre, whose location, venues and programme were not yet known at that time.
+The Missionary Medical Sisters continue to work in this facility.
+Provided that future use of Holy Cross Church is compatible with specific offerings from the Spirituality Center, the Center may continue to use the church premises if necessary.